usdot-its-jpo-data-portal/datahub-webapi/README.md

 DataHub Web API to consume data from  DataHub ElasticSearch storage system.

 ## Usage
 Once the application is running on a configured port it is required to submit a GET request to retrieve a list of datasets or individual dataset or a POST request to search for **words** or **phrases**.
+Results returned will exclude data assets that have been tagged with "its-datahub-hide".

 The following endpoints were defined to request for data: